 by Ed Vasicek

 You've heard me preach on it.
 You've seen it posted.
 It's in our bulletins.
-That's right, I'm talking about our mission statement: "The mission of Highland Park Church is to REACH people with the Gospel of Jesus Christ, CONNECT believers with one another and God, and DEEPEN them in their Christian walk."
+That's right, I'm talking about our mission statement: "The mission of Highland Park Church is to reach people with the Gospel of Jesus Christ, to connect believers to one another and to God, and to deepen them in their Christian walk.

 In reality, our church has always been a church with several missions in the heads of our leaders, but few of us shared a thorough, comprehensive sense of direction.
 Our incomplete and undefined mental mission statements sometimes displaced one another.
 But now our leaders, and hopefully most of our folks, are enthusiastic about the simplicity and completeness of our newly adopted mission statement.
 This can help us all march in step.